vasilescu-stefan/Data-driven-decision-making-analyzing-Green-versus-Traditional-sources-of-energy/README.md

-FOR THIS PROGRAM TO COMPLIE:
+FOR THIS PROGRAM TO COMPILE:

 -you need to put all this files in a folder and change the BASE_PATH variable to the one you made